Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Introduction

-Another proposal for a Lorentz-violating theory of gravity is Hořava–Lifshitz (HL) gravity \cite{Horava:2009uw}.
-Some authors have suggested that this theory could provide a possible ultraviolet completion of General Relativity.
+Another proposal for a Lorentz-violating theory of gravity is Ho\v{r}ava--Lifshitz (HL) gravity \cite{Horava:2009uw}.
+Some authors have suggested that this theory could provide a possible ultraviolet completion of GR.
 HL gravity aims to be renormalizable while simultaneously avoiding the emergence of ghosts.
 Specifically, its strategy involves breaking Lorentz invariance in the ultraviolet regime and including higher-order spatial derivative terms in the Lagrangian, while keeping time derivatives up to second order.
 In HL gravity, this approach implies the existence of a preferred spatial foliation of spacetime, which is described by a scalar field.

-As noted in \cite{Barausse:2011pu}, since Einstein-Aether (AE) theory is a fairly general effective theory of Lorentz-violating gravity with a single preferred local timelike direction, it is reasonable to expect that the low-energy limit of Hořava-Lifshitz gravity bears some resemblance to it.
-In this context, Ref. \cite{Jacobson:2010mx} shows that, in the limit where higher-order operators beyond second order can be neglected, HL gravity is equivalent to AE theory with the additional requirement that the Aether be orthogonal to hypersurfaces at the level of the action.
+As noted in \cite{Barausse:2011pu}, since Einstein--{\ae}ther theory (EA theory) is a fairly general effective theory of Lorentz-violating gravity with a single preferred local timelike direction, it is reasonable to expect that the low-energy limit of Ho\v{r}ava--Lifshitz gravity bears some resemblance to it.
+In this context, Ref. \cite{Jacobson:2010mx} shows that, in the limit where higher-order operators beyond second order can be neglected, HL gravity is equivalent to EA theory with the additional requirement that the {\ae}ther be orthogonal to hypersurfaces at the level of the action.
 Moreover, \cite{Barausse:2011pu} also emphasizes that one of the connections between the two theories lies in the analogous form of their spherically symmetric solutions.
-This is because all spherically symmetric aether fields are orthogonal to hypersurfaces.
-Consequently, all spherically symmetric solutions of Einstein-Aether theory are also solutions in the infrared limit of Hořava-Lifshitz gravity.
+This is because all spherically symmetric {\ae}ther fields are orthogonal to hypersurfaces.
+Consequently, all spherically symmetric solutions of Einstein--{\ae}ther theory are also solutions in the infrared limit of Ho\v{r}ava--Lifshitz gravity.
 However, it is worth noting that the reverse argument holds only for solutions with a regular center \cite{Blas:2010hb}.
-However, without this last condition, additional solutions may exist in HL gravity.
+Nevertheless, without this last condition, additional solutions may exist in HL gravity.